Rosuav/viewers-followers/README.md

 * Start with a pair of simple scatter plots showing viewer count and growth rate.
   - Expect to see multiple clumps with a general upward line.
 * Finally, group by category, to see if the clumping improves.

+Analysis will be done in Python with matplotlib.